gkaguirrelab/rgcDisplacementMap/data/README.txt

 Information and notes common to both data directories:

-The subject demographic tables from the 1990 Curcio papers identify subjects using the labels H1, H2, etc, while the raw datasheets provided by Curcio identify subjects by ID numbers (e.g., 29986).
+The subject demographic tables from the 1990 Curcio papers identify subjects using the labels H1, H2, etc, while the raw data sheets provided by Curcio identify subjects by ID numbers (e.g., 29986).

 I contacted Christine by email on November 13, 2017.
 Her response on January 6, 2018 confirms that: